mozilla/extension-workshop/documentation/enterprise/enterprise-policies-that-impact-extensions.md

 These policies control whether users can install, disable, or remove web extensions, and the domains from which they can install extensions.

-- **BlockAboutAddons** – This policy removes access to about:addons.
+- **BlockAboutAddons** – This policy removes access to `about:addons`.
 Removing this access means that the user is unable to disable or remove extensions, or access extension preferences unless the extension provided alternative access.

 - **Extensions** This policy controls the installation, uninstallation (removal), and locking of extensions.
 It enables the specification of a list of extensions that are: